 You Got Off On The Wrong Foot With Your Co-Workers

-Being a big person takes courage, but you will win friends.
+Being the bigger person takes courage, but you will win friends.
 If there is nothing to make amends for, stay friendly and ignore the undertow.
 It will eventually fade.

 The Work Cliques Are Too Strong To Penetrate

 Just like high school, there are work situations where you are the outsider and will stay that way for an indefinite period of time.
 Most likely these people have worked together for a while and the bond is tight.
 They probably don't realize how unfriendly they may seem.

 You need to be friendly and make efforts to get to know each person at an individual level.
 It may take some big work event, like a year-end close, to be the final catalyst that forms the bond.
 There's nothing like being in the trenches with people to nail the trust and support.

 That feels like a hard message, but it truly is not personal.
 We all have values and work styles we wear like a suit.
 They are out there for everyone to see and experience.
 Many times, when we aren't a cultural fit, we are out of step with the people we work with.

 This makes it hard to form friendships.
 If you aren't a cultural fit, you need to admit it and move on.
 It not only won't help form friendships, but it won't help your career either.